henter/yokubi/src/Section1/Part2/Lesson20.md

 <pre>
 何をしてる？
 What are you doing?

 何をしてるの？
-Wtf are you doing??
+What are you <i>doing</i>?
 </pre>

-Note: the translation is just to provide some kind of tone, don’t think too much about it.
+Note: the "doing" in the second sentence is stressed in italics to indicate tone in English.

 You can imagine the first to be used when asking your friend over the phone what they are up to, just cause you’re curious and are looking for a topic of conversation.
 However, the second one sounds more inquisitive, maybe even aggressive, and you can imagine using it if you see someone breaking into your car as you catch him red-handed.
 Like “Dude, wtf are you doing?”.
 You are expecting, even demanding, some explanation.